ooq-kamui/dotfiles/doc/memo.md

 # cnf

-# c9 pri

-sed md ?
-- md code ?

 # c9 aws

 json
 - jq can not ?
   - key, quote single, can not ?
   - ggl

+# pc ofc

+usb-b cable straight
+- in bag

 # c9 aws pri